The Top 10 Most Expensive Disease Treatments

 High Blood Pressure: Often Undetected

-With 1 in every 3 American adults diagnosed with high blood pressure it’s no wonder the cost for treating patients with this condition totals over $83 billion yearly, according to the Journal of American Medical Association (JAMA) as reported in 2016.
+With 1 in every 3 American adults diagnosed with high blood pressure it’s no wonder the cost for treating patients with this condition totals over $83 billion yearly, as reported in JAMA.

 Blood pressure is the force of blood against your artery walls as it circulates through your body.
 It can greatly increase your risk of certain health problems like heart disease and stroke if it remains untreated.
 High blood pressure often goes undetected because it has no warning signs or symptoms so it is important to get your blood pressure checked regularly.
 Adults ages 30 and older without high blood pressure should have their blood pressure checked yearly, but with heart risk factors, older age, borderline readings, or history of high blood pressure more frequent readings may be needed.